-Find everything you need to know about digital accessibility & equality on Digital A11Y and hopefully some useful insights below:
+Find everything you need to know about digital accessibility & equality on the Web Accessibility Initiative and hopefully some useful insights below:

 Sometimes web pages are a bit too big or too small and it would be nice to be able to zoom out or in to make the page easier to read. → Place two fingers on the touchpad and pinch in or stretch out – or apply Ctrl+Scroll with mouse wheel.
 You may also press control (Windows) or command (Mac) together with the +/- keys respectively.

 Switch between dark and light Mode to view this site and reveal the primary Menu (Sitemap) here to navigate more easily.

 Choose your browser below and you will be taken to its respective translator user guide or extensions collection.

 → Right-click and choose the Translate To [Language] option from the menu.
 The computer will automatically start translating the text using the system language settings.

 Choose your browser below and you will be taken to its respective read aloud user guide or extensions collection.

 → Right-click and choose the Read Aloud option from the menu.
 The computer voice will start reading the text to you and will highlight each word as it’s reading.

 The Chrome browser supports screen readers and magnifiers and offers people with low vision full-page zoom, high-contrast color and extensions.
 Extensions that can help users with special needs enjoy the web.
 These Tools convert text to speech, enhance colors and enlarge text as well as other parts of pages.
 Did you know?
 Chrome OS includes built-in accessibility features like ChromeVox, High Contrast Mode and Select-to-Speak.

 Firefox includes many Accessibility Features to make the browser and web content accessible to all users, including those who have low vision, no vision, or limited ability to use a keyboard or mouse.